Getting PID once doesn’t protect you from getting it again.

 Yes, absolutely.
 But sometimes, PID is not due to a sexually transmitted infection.
 It can come from normal vaginal bacteria traveling to your reproductive organs.
-Avoiding douching may lower the risk.
+So, avoiding douching may lower the risk.

 Most of the time, PID happens because of unprotected sex.
-Take steps to practice safe sex.
+Take steps to practice safe sex, especially if you are not sure that your sexual partner is not sleeping with other women without using protection.
 Protect yourself from sexually transmitted infections (STIs) that can cause PID.

-- Limit sexual partners: Your risk increases if you have multiple partners.
+- Limit sexual partners: Your risk increases, if you have multiple sexual partners.

 - Choose barrier methods of birth control: These types of birth control include condoms and diaphragms.
 Combine a barrier method with spermicide, even if you take birth control pills.

 - Seek treatment if you notice symptoms: If you notice signs of PID or other STIs, get treatment right away.
 Symptoms include unusual vaginal discharge, pelvic pain, or bleeding between periods.